xiaoran007/RaspberryPi-SmartFan/README.md

 # RaspberryPi-SmartFan
 Modified smart cooling fan module driver for raspberry Pi 3B and compatible Dev boards

+WiringPi library is no longer maintained, so this driver may not work properly on newer versions of the system.
 ## Build from source
 ### Requirements
 The following packages are required